Ramon Guico Jr.: Business career

 In the early 1970s, while newly married.
 Guico began a poultry and hog-raising business.
 He then divided his business into gravel and sand by buying junk Philtranco buses to be used for the transport of sand and other agregates.
 This earned him the moniker, "Nabubulok" or Junk Man by his relatives and friends.
 Guico then ventured into the construction business where he built dams and farm-to-market roads.
 In 1985, he entered the business of healthcare and education, which by then was the largest business venture he had undertaken.

 Political career

+Mayor of Binalonan (1988–1998; 2001–2010; 2019–2022)

 In 1987, Guico was appointed by President Cory Aquino as mayor of Binalonan, Pangasinan.
 Binalonan was a 5th-class municipality when Guico took office.

 Guico also served as President of the League of Municipalities of the Philippines.
 To correct the image of the LMP as nothing but a forum for mayors to socialize, Ramon used the LMP as a platform for mayors to share their practices.
 During his first term as LMP National President, he launched the Ang Galing mo Mayor (You are the Best Mayor) project, as LMP’s serious efforts to promote innovation and excellence in local governance.

 During Ramon’s second term, the LMP founded the Mayor’s Development Center (MDC), a first in Philippine local government organization and even the first in Asia.

+House of Representatives (2022–present)

 In 2022 elections, Guico was elected representative of the 5th district of Pangasinan.